AElfProject/aelf-web3.js/README.md

 });
 ```

-Additionally you can set a provider using aelf.setProvider()
+Additionally, you can set a provider using aelf.setProvider()

 ```js
 import Aelf from 'aelf-sdk';